 Committees provide the perfect environment for members to engage and contribute to the community’s success.
 If your Board is overwhelmed with projects and tasks, AAM is ready to help with professional management services.
 We have the experience and processes to help you form the Committees your association needs.

-As an HOA Board Member, you are likely faced with complaints from fellow homeowners.
-This can be daunting—especially when the homeowner is perceived as unreasonable or irate.
-Below are helpful tips to guide you through the process to achieve a successful resolution.
+HOA Board Members often handle complaints from fellow homeowners.
+Dealing with these issues can feel daunting, especially when the homeowner seems unreasonable or irate Below are 6 Steps to Effectively Handle HOA Complaints to guide you through achieving a successful resolution.

-• Don’t be dismissive; remember that you do not have to promise anything.
+Don’t be dismissive; remember, you do not have to promise anything.

 3. Share the Information & Collaborate: